Jamtoad/Bullfrog/README.md

 # Bullfrog
 This is an extremely simple, intuitive, and easy to use framework for making roblox games!
+Not to mention it is extremely lightweight!
+The length of the entire module is only about 60 lines of code if you don't count the comments.

 ## Structure
 ### Bullfrog